argonprotocol/mainchain/docs/bitcoin-bond.md

 ### Bitcoin Wallet

-You'll need a bitcoin wallet that supports the Signet.
+You'll need a bitcoin wallet that supports a custom Signet.
 NOTE: as explained below, Argon needs wallets that support Miniscript, but they are currently limited and Bitcoin Core takes a good deal of disk space and several hours to sync.
 Because of that, we are using Electrum for this flow.

+To make transactions more reliable on Bitcoin and faucet tokens available, we have set up a custom Signet.
+It currently only has a single node with blocks timed to 10 minutes.
+You can connect to it using the following parameters:

 To launch in Signet:

 - [Electrum](https://electrum.org/#home): Open with --testnet.
-Eg, in Mac OS: `open -a Electrum.app --args --signet`
+Eg, in Mac
+  OS: `open -a Electrum.app --args --oneserver --server=electrs.testnet.argonprotocol.org:50002:s`
 - [Bitcoin Core](https://bitcoincore.org/en/download/): Modify bitcoin.conf to include `signet=1`
+  and `signetseednode=bitcoin-node0.testnet.argonprotocol.org:38333`

 We'll show examples in this flow using Electrum.
 After you have opened Electrum, follow the flow to create a new wallet
 ![<img src="./images/electrum-wallet.png" width="200px" alt="Electrum Wallet Setup">](images/electrum-wallet.png)